On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Conceptualization Acquisition Methods

 \section{Conceptualization Acquisition Methods}

-In this section, we discuss methods for performing or collecting entity and event-level conceptualizations.
-We categorize them into three types: extraction, retrieval, and generative-based methods, which are briefly demonstrated in Figure~\ref{fig:method_comparisons}.
+Next, we survey methods for performing or collecting entity and event-level conceptualizations.
+We categorize them into three paradigms: extraction, retrieval, and generative-based methods, which are briefly demonstrated in Figure~\ref{fig:method_comparisons}.
 We provide more discussions in Appendix~\ref{appendix:methods}.